boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/grid.md

 #### Case sensitivity

-For the dimensions, the case sensitive option is provided to choose whether the entered value is case sensitive or not.
+For the dimensions, the option to choose whether the entered value is case sensitive or not is provided.

 ![Case sensitivity](/static/assets/visualizing-data/visualization-widgets/images/grid/case-sensitivity.png)

 #### Colors and icons

-Select the checkbox provided near the options to customize the properties, similarly, click the font style icons for applying them as shown in the following screenshot.
+Select the checkbox provided next to the options to customize the properties.
+Similarly, click on the font style icons to apply them, as shown in the following screenshot.

 ![Icons](/static/assets/visualizing-data/visualization-widgets/images/grid/icons.png)